Markets and business models

 Business to business (B2B)

-B2B is a transaction between a business involving a manufacturer and wholesaler or a wholesaler and a retailer.
-B2B allows companies to conduct businesses together rather than between a company and an individual consumer.
+B2B is a transaction between a business involving a manufacturer and a wholesaler or a wholesaler and a retailer.
+B2B allows companies to conduct business together rather than between a company and an individual consumer.
 The wholesaler or retailer resells to the end-users upon purchase.

 With this model, only logged-in and verified customers can make purchases.
 Customer groups can manage the B2B model by allowing customers in customer groups to get private access to a market, promotions, campaigns, loyalty programs, and more.